 Background & Purpose

-The Team functions as the campus' Behavioral Intervention Team or threat assessment team.
+The Team functions as the campus' Behavioral Intervention Team (BIT) or threat assessment team.
 The Consultation Team brings together campus partners to review, discuss and manage a broad array of issues of concern to campus safety or well-being, involving students, faculty, staff and community members.

 |Office of the Associate Vice Chancellor for

 |Marcelle Hayashida, Ph.D.
 Associate Vice Chancellor|

 |Office of Campus Social Work||Brenda Lapinid, LCSW Director|

 |Campus Counsel||Andrea Eaton, J.D.
 Chief Campus Counsel|

 |Student Life & Leadership||Rameen Talesh, Ed.D.
 Dean of Students / Assistant Vice Chancellor|